pr9000/doclang/iso-standard.md

 The motivation for this new markup language is twofold,

-1. It is created from the ground up to be able to represent complex, multimodal content with visual grounding in plain text
+1. It is created from the ground up to be able to represent complex, multimodal content with visual grounding in plain text with markup
-2. It is created with the express purpose to be compatible from the start with LLM tokenizers, i.e. use a structure that maps naturally (== a 1-to-1 mapping between DocTags tokens and LLM tokens) and efficiently (== minimal token count).
+2. It is created with the express purpose to be compatible with LLM tokenizers, i.e. use a markup structure that maps naturally (== a 1-to-1 mapping between DocTags tokens and LLM tokens) and efficiently (== minimal token count).

-As a consequence of point 2, we need to ensure that there is limited number or semantic tags and attributes.
-In general, we intend that the number of semantic tokens should not exceed 1000.
+As a consequence of point 2, this standard ensures that there is a limited number or tags and attributes.
+In general, we intend that the number of syntax tokens should not exceed 1000.
 The latter is not a strong bound, but rather a direction.

-There is an exception for the meta-data.
-The meta-data is not intended to be used by the LLM's, so it is in general possible to have a more expanded set of protected keys.
-Nevertheless, we do want to normalize as much as possible the representation.
+There is an exception for meta-data markup.
+Meta-data is not intended to be used or produced by LLMs, so it is in general possible to include an expanded set of protected markup tokens.
+Nevertheless, we do want to normalize as much as possible this representation.

 ## Terminology

 Abstract concepts:

-- **document component**: A cohesive and meaningful part of the document, e.g. a table or a bold piece of text.
+- **document component**: A cohesive and meaningful part of the document, e.g. a table, list item with a marker, a bold piece of text, etc.

-From XML:
+Adopted from XML:

 - **element**: An XML element.
 - **attribute**: An XML attribute.
-- **tag**: An XML tag: can be a start-tag, an end-tag, or an empty-element tag (AKA self-closing tag).
+- **tag**: An XML tag: can be a start-tag, an end-tag, or an empty-element tag (a.k.a. self-closing tag).

-From HTML:
+Adopted from HTML:

-- **flow content** AKA **block-level element**: An element that is meant to be interpreted or displayed as a block, i.e. starting on a new line and occupying the full width of its container; a typical HTML example is the `p` element (paragraph).
+- **block-level element**: An element that is meant to be interpreted or displayed as a block, i.e. starting on a new line and occupying the full width of its container; a typical HTML example is the `p` element (paragraph).
-- **phrasing content** AKA **inline element**: An element that can be used within flow content to shape its in-line structure; a typical HTML example is the `span` element.
+- **inline element**: An element that can be used within block element to shape its in-line structure; a typical HTML example is the `span` element.

-DocTags:
+Native to DocTags:

 - **(DocTags) token**: A low-level symbol capturing some aspect of a document or of a component thereof, expressed as a tag.